Raibows/CREAM/README.md

 --name oasst_sft
 ```

 The saved checkpoints will be in `outputs/sft` folder.
 You need to fill the selected checkpoint path in `configs/checkpoint.json`.
+Note that you can also use DeepSpeed to save GPU memory by adding `--deepspeed configs/ds_stage2.json`.

 ## Preference Data Curation - Response Sampling